 Share your memories

 Numerous memories are shared with the deceased, especially for immediate loved ones like family members, religious members, club members, and colleagues.
-Some memories are famous, while some are not or are specific to individuals.
+Some memories are famous, while others are not or are specific to individuals.
 A loved one can recount any one or a mixture of stories to exemplify the deceased’s influence in their life.
 This vibrantly projects the heart of the deceased to the audience.

 Use specific examples to describe the person